Registering for a Library Card

 After that, please visit the Library to complete your registration.
 Be sure to bring proof of your identity (a current photo ID) and proof of your current address (driver’s license, utility bill, signed lease, etc.).

 A few other details:

 - If you live in Upper Moreland Township, you will receive an Upper Moreland Library Card.

 - If you live in another township in Montgomery County, you will receive a temporary library card, and your permanent library card will be mailed to you from your home library.

 - If you live in another county in Pennsylvania, you must bring your library card (from your home county) with you in order to complete your registration.

 Not sure what township you live in?
-Visit the U.S. Census Bureau to find out.
+Use this Find Your Legislator tool to find out.